-Science has advanced so much in recent years that it is well documents that if you have a healthy gut you will be more likely to have a healthy heart and brain and a strong immune system
+Science has advanced so much in recent years that it well documents that if you have a healthy gut you will be more likely to have a healthy heart and brain and a strong immune system

 The largest study has just been completed – see here for the results, although the report makes heavy reading!
 So check out a summary on Medical News Today here.
 In summary the results suggest that a more diverse plant-based diet makes for a more bacterially diverse gut.